 The experienced team at Kansas City Accident Injury Attorneys investigate the accident site as soon as possible and begin working with your physicians to show the extent of your injuries and how they’re preventing you from working and enjoying life.
 Let us fight for compensation on your behalf.
 We understand the dangers of construction site accidents and how these accidents affect your ability to return to your normal routine.
 Our team is ready to help.

-Is there a construction site accident lawyer near me?
+Is there a Lee's Summit construction accident lawyer near me?

 Kansas City Accident Injury Attorneys has offices in Lee’s Summit office at 200 NE Missouri Road Suite 200.
 Please call for an appointment.
 Our law firm also has offices throughout Missouri and Kansas.

 At Kansas City Accident Injury Attorneys, our lawyers take the tough cases, and we fight for victims with severe injuries.
 We fight to hold construction companies liable for the medical expenses, lost income, and pain and suffering they cause.
 To discuss your construction site accident claim, call us at 816-290-7621 or fill out our contact form to schedule your free consultation.

 Lee's Summit Office